adamelliotfields/react-library-template/README.md

 in your repository.

-Finally, create a `.codeclimate.yml` file like below:
+Next, create a `.codeclimate.yml` file like below:

 ```yaml
 version: '2'